Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Air Chambers

-Simpler inflatable kayaks will be built with an air chamber design, typically joining two separate pontoons on the sides with an inflatable floor to form a 3-chamber boat.
+Simpler inflatable kayaks will be built with an air chamber design, typically joining two separate pontoons on the sides with an inflatable floor to form a three-chamber boat.
 This accomplishes two things: When pressures increase in one chamber (say, from leaning on it), this isn’t transferred to the others, making for a more stable craft.
 And should the worst occur and one chamber punctures, you won’t have to go down with the ship.

-The Advanced Elements AdvancedFrame is noteworthy for its dual bladder design in the hull, which combines an internal and external chamber to form the kayak.
+The Advanced Elements AdvancedFrame is noteworthy for its dual-bladder design in the hull, which combines an internal and external chamber to form the kayak.
 Not only does this help add rigidity to the hull, but it also hedges your bets against an accidental deflation causing a full-on sinking.
 With even one bladder entirely deflated, we could paddle around with ease.

 Inflation